 SW: I’ve always been invested in graduate education, so I was delighted to be given the opportunity to develop this new school.
 I was given a similar opportunity 20 years ago to establish a new Department of Structural Biology at St. Jude.
 To once again create a new enterprise within the hospital and contribute to the development of this remarkable institution is a rare and distinct honor.

-Any final words of advice for the first-year students?
+Any final words of advice for the new first-year students?

 SW: The students have all been selected based on prior research experience and have therefore already started to develop their research interests and research preferences.
 However, before choosing their final PhD topics and disciplines, I would strongly urge them during this first year to experience the widest possible range of ongoing St. Jude research and to take full advantage of our uniquely collaborative environment.